manalun/manalun.github.io/essays/covid-horror.md

 <img class="ui centered big rounded image" src="../images/fibonacci.png">

 ## Moving forward
 Moving forward from this coronavirus pandemic, I think I need to make a lot of changes to my values, lifestyle, and goals.
 I think that before this coronavirus pandemic, I never really cared much about the how the family is doing since we all mostly went about our daily routines without thought.
-Now that Covid is a thing and the cases in Hawaii are growing rapidly, I worry for my family members that go to work out in public since they can be exposed to the virus.
+Now that Covid is a thing and the cases in Hawaii are growing rapidly, I worry for my family members that go to work out in public since they can be exposed to the virus.<br>
 I used to think that going to classes and learning was something that I had to do, and in particular was forced to do.
 Now that all of my classes are online, I now realize that my classes are there only to teach, and it is up to me to take what I get to learn and push myself to grow.
 Without the motivation to do anything myself, I will never get anywhere, and that has become apparent to me during these times.